-Keats and sleep
+Keats Sleep and Poetry Analysis

 I have often written of the relevance of the poet John Keats to readers in the 21st century – in fact, I am publishing a collection of pieces on that theme (mainly drawn from this blog and those posts written for The Wordsworth Trust) shortly.
 So when I was sitting ruminating on my rather odd sleep patterns of late, who should I once again turn to?
 You've guessed it…